 Some days, I don’t put essential oils directly on my skin.
 Instead, I use a cold air diffuser.
 Or I put them on a tissue and keep this nearby.

 I’m not sure there’s a standard recommendation on how often to apply essential oils.
 But a good practice is to use them only when needed.
 For instance, if you use a tranquilizing aromatic to take the edge off, you can stop as soon as you feel relief.
 There’s no need to keep reapplying it.
 Plant Therapy is one of the places where I get my essential oils.
-I love the common sense advice on this company’s blog, about how often to diffuse your essential oils.

 There’s one thing I’ve discovered about essential oils.
 They are amazing gifts.
 Sometimes I wonder if God has allowed us to have these soothing and wonderful smelling essential oils to counter the stressful times we’re living in.
 At no other time in history have we been able to so easily access aromatic plant extracts from all around the world.